ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 modules without unit tests are structured in a way that makes testing quite difficult and can lead to very complicated tests which need more work than the code.
 Effectively using unit tests may lead you to restructure your code.
 This is often a good thing and leads to better code overall.
-Good restructuring will make your code into clearer and more easily understood functions.
+Good restructuring can make your code clearer and easier to understand.

 Naming unit tests